mrphilipjoel/Playmaker-PlayroomKit-Project/README.md

 Before Importing Playmaker, make sure Assets/PlayMaker/Resources/PlayMakerGlobals.asset is unchecked so it doesn't get imported.
 If you do accidentally import it, just replace that file with the one in this repo.

+You may need to import the 'Vector Graphics' package via the Package Manager "by name": com.unity.vectorgraphics

 You will also want to import the latest PlayroomKit Unity SDK from here: https://github.com/asadm/playroom-unity/releases